-In February of 2007, a inebriated Bronx man celebrating his 35th birthday got into a skirmish with Granville Adams, a manager at B.E.D.
-During the ensuing fracas, Adams slammed the man against the club’s elevators, accidentally causing them to open, and sending the clubgoer headfirst down the shaft.
+In February 2007, an inebriated Bronx man celebrating his 35th birthday got into a skirmish with Granville Adams, a manager at B.E.D.
+During the ensuing fracas, Adams allegedly slammed the man against the club’s elevators, accidentally causing them to open, and sending the clubgoer headfirst down the shaft.
 Adams, a part-time actor who had once portrayed prisoner Zahir Arif on the HBO show Oz, was charged with criminally negligent homicide (the charges were eventually dropped).

 Hoyos now lives in Frankfurt, Germany, where a few years ago he opened a popular fast-casual joint called Burger Baby.
-He’s glad he’s out of the nightclub business, though still remembers his B.E.D. days fondly: “I’ve been to bed with over two million women.
+He’s glad he’s out of the nightclub business, though still remembers his B.E.D. days fondly: “I’ve been to bed with over 2 million women.
 Not even Casanova can say that!”

-“B.E.D. came at a very unique time in Miami Beach history,” recalls Capponi, now the founder of InList, a smartphone app designed to help average Joes get inside the ropes at today’s hottest nightclubs.
+“B.E.D. came at a very unique time in Miami Beach history,” recalls Capponi, now the founder of InList, an app designed to help average Joes get inside the ropes at today’s hottest nightclubs.
 “When real money got here around the millennium, a lot of wealthy Europeans came with it.
 That was where Oliver was from.
-They were trust fund kids from old money Europe—the real jet-set Monte Carlo crowd mixing with models and celebrities,” he says.
+They were trust fund kids from old-money Europe—the real jet-set Monte Carlo crowd mixing with models and celebrities,” he says.
 “I’ve been involved in South Beach nightlife since basically its inception—1989—and that was the best clientele we’ve had in any cycle.
 Those were truly the glory days.”